-- Interact with UC Berkeley faculty and students: UC Berkeley is the #1 public university, one of the top engineering institutions in the world, and has a multitude of distinguished professors and alumni.
-In particular, some of our past BioEHSC™ mentors include current students and alums of graduate and medical programs at Harvard, MIT, UCSF, Johns Hopkins, Stanford, UC Berkeley, UC San Diego, UC San Francisco, UCLA, and many more.
-By interacting with these professors and undergraduates and learning from their experiences, students develop lifelong skills and are poised for academic and professional success.
+- Interact with UC Berkeley faculty and students: UC Berkeley is the #1 public university, one of the top engineering institutions in the world, and has a myriad of distinguished professors and alumni.
+In particular, some of our past BioEHSC™ mentors include current students and alums of graduate and medical programs at Columbia, Harvard, Johns Hopkins, MIT, Stanford, UC Berkeley, UC San Diego, UC San Francisco, UCLA, and many more.
+By interacting with these professors and undergraduates and learning from their experiences and guidance, students develop lifelong skills and are poised for academic and professional success.

 - Become familiar with the engineering design process: Identify a problem, research, define targets, find a solution, analyze potential problems, before actually moving to testing - such is the design process of every engineer.
 By completing a bioengineering design project and emulating an engineer's thought process, students can gain critical thinking and analysis skills important for every profession.

 About the Bioengineering Honor Society (BioEHS)

-The Bioengineering Honor Society (BioEHS) honors and encourages academic achievement among undergraduate bioengineering students at UC Berkeley.
-It does so through study groups, professional development workshops, community service events, socials, and outreach projects.
+The Bioengineering Honor Society (BioEHS) honors and encourages academic achievement among undergraduate bioengineering students at UC Berkeley through study groups, professional development workshops, community service events, socials, and outreach projects.